juraj80/Teerna/README.md

 1. Build the client: `cd server && npm run build-client && cd - `
 1. Run the project locally: `cd server && npm start `

+It is not necessary to setup a Database for Teerna.

+It creates temporary folders for each game and within it a dedicated Sqlite file for the game database.
+Teerna relies on users to download and store their data, and provide only temporary storage to be used during games.

 ### Development